asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 *A programming guide for students and their parents, teachers, and instructors.*

-**This document is still being written and not yet complete.**

 This is a Turtle programming tutorial written by Al Sweigart, author of *Automate the Boring Stuff with Python* and other books.
 You can read all of his books for free online at [https://inventwithpython.com](https://inventwithpython.com)

-TODO - discuss random seeds real quick? (actually, nah)

 ## Table of Contents